JuliaPy/SymPy.jl/examples/tutorial.md

 It is linear, but not solvable.
 Proceeding with `dsolve` gives:

 ```
-dsolve(ex, v(t))
+dsolve(ex)
 ```

 ### Initial Value Problems

-Solving an initial value problem can be a bit tedious with `SymPy`, as the `ics` argument for `dsolve` only works for a few types of equations.
+Solving an initial value problem can be a bit tedious with `SymPy`.
+The first example shows the steps.
+This is because the `ics` argument for `dsolve` only works for a few types of equations.
 These do not include, by default, the familiar "book" examples, such as $y'(x) = a\cdot y(x)$.

-To work around this, there is the function `ivpsolve` which allows a specification of the initial conditions when solving.
-For this function, rather than a `SymFunction` object, as similar `IVPSolution` object is used.
+To work around this, `SymPy.jl` provides the function `ivpsolve` which allows a specification of the initial conditions when solving.
 To illustrate, we follow an example from [Wolfram](https://reference.wolfram.com/language/tutorial/DSolveLinearBVPs.html).

 ```
-y = IVPSolution("y")
+y = SymFunction("y")
-a,x = symbols("a,x")
+a, x = symbols("a,x")
 eqn = y'(x) - 3*x*y(x) - 1
 ```

-Unlike with `SymFunction`, the advantage of using `IVPSolution` is that we can more familiarly express the equations, as the `ctranspose` operator is defined to be a derivative.

 We solve the initial value problem with $y(0) = 4$ as follows: